On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Numerical experiments

 \begin{example}[1D - Dynamics] The improved accuracy of mass lumping for interpolatory spline bases should logically translate into improved accuracy for an initial boundary value problem.
 For exploring the properties of the method, we consider two distinct manufactured solutions $u_i(x,t)=w_i(x)\sin(\omega t)$ for $i=1,2$, which only differ in their spatial part given by

 with parameter values $\sigma=0.1$, $x_c=0.5$ and $\omega = 3\pi$.
 The functions $w_1(x)$ and $w_2(x)$ are shown in \Cref{fig: 1D_Laplace_dynamics_func}.

 We now solve the standard wave equation on the unit line with unit material coefficients, homogeneous Dirichlet boundary conditions and where the right-hand side and initial conditions are obtained from the manufactured solutions.
 For the spatial discretization, spline spaces of degree $1$ to $5$ are built on increasingly fine meshes.
 In general, in order to balance the spatial and temporal discretization errors, high order spatial discretizations must be coupled with high order temporal ones, otherwise the temporal discretization error will drive the convergence rate.
 In principle, one could also use low order methods by simply adapting the step size depending on the spatial accuracy.
 However, this technique soon becomes computationally intractable due to the exceedingly small step sizes and high order explicit methods offer a better alternative.
+Such techniques will be investigated in future examples but for the time being, it is safer to analyze the spatial discretization error without any interference from the time discretization.
 Fortunately, for the manufactured solutions we have chosen, the exact solution of the semi-discrete problem \eqref{eq: semi_discrete_pb} has a closed form solution (see e.g. \cite{voet2025stabilization}).
-This allows analyzing the spatial discretization error without any interference from the time discretization.
 Hence, we analyze the convergence of the exact semi-discrete solution $u_h(x,t)$ by computing the relative $L^2$ error at discrete times